2014 United States Senate election in South Dakota

-The 2014 United States Senate election in South Dakota took place on November 4, 2014, to elect a member of the United States Senate to represent the state of South Dakota, concurrently with the election of the Governor of South Dakota, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 2014 United States Senate election in South Dakota took place on November 4, 2014, to elect a member of the United States Senate to represent the state of South Dakota, concurrently with the election of the governor of South Dakota, other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.
 This was one of the seven Democratic-held Senate seats up for election in a state that Mitt Romney won in the 2012 presidential election.

 Incumbent Democratic Senator Tim Johnson decided to retire instead of running for re-election to a fourth term in office.
 As a result, this was the first open seat election since 1978.
 Former South Dakota Governor Mike Rounds won the open seat, giving South Dakota an all-GOP congressional delegation for the first time since 1963 and giving Republicans control of both of South Dakota's Senate seats for the first time since 1987.

 Businessman Rick Weiland ran unopposed for the Democratic nomination.
 Also running were two independent candidates: former Republican U.S. Senator Larry Pressler, who held this seat from 1979 to 1997, and former Republican state senator Gordon Howie.